Zayn Malik's New Song Isn't About Gigi Hadid — So, Who Is It About?

 "She got, she got, she got / Her own reason for talking to me / She don't, she don't, she don't / Give a fuck about what I need / And I can't tell you why, because my brain can't equate it / Tell me your lies, because I just can't face it."

 The couple got engaged in August 2013, before ending their relationship two years later in August 2015.
-Shortly after, Malik was rumoured to be dating Hadid, and the two have been increasingly more public about their relationship.
+Shortly after, Malik was rumored to be dating Hadid, and the two have been increasingly more public about their relationship.
 Edwards and her group, Little Mix, also made their own dig at Malik with one of their songs, "Hair."
-In an interview about the song, Edwards told a radio host that Malik had been a "bell-end."

-The couple got engaged in August 2013, before ending their relationship two years later in August 2015.
-Shortly after, Malik was rumoured to be dating Hadid, and the two have been increasingly more public about their relationship.
-Edwards and her group, Little Mix, also made their own dig at Malik with one of their songs, "Hair."
-In an interview about the song, Edwards told a radio host that Malik had been a "bell-end."
+In an interview about the song, Edwards told a radio host that Malik had been a "bell-end," which is slang for being a dick.

 Watch Malik's full performance, below.